Weekend time with the Lord ...

 7PM - SANCTUARY

-CALVARY SOUTH DAYTON EXISTS TO MAKE MATURE DISCIPLES WHO ARE EQUIPPED IN THE WORD, EMPOWERED BY THE SPIRIT, RENEWED & TRANSFORMED TO THE GLORY OF GOD.
+WE ARE A CHRIST-CENTERED COMMUNITY DEVOTED TO MAKING MATURE DISCIPLES WHO ARE EQUIPPED IN THE WORD, EMPOWERED BY THE SPIRIT, RENEWED & TRANSFORMED TO THE GLORY OF GOD.